damianhakert/damianhakert.github.io/source/_posts/2016-03-16-if-you-were-not-following-gitlab-for-the-last-two-years.md

 As it turns out, there is a command [`git request-pull`](https://git-scm.com/docs/git-request-pull), hence the feature title.

 Pull requests have hothing in common with this git command.
-Technically correct name is "Merge request".
+So, technically correct name is "merge request".
 [Learn more](https://about.gitlab.com/2016/01/27/comparing-terms-gitlab-github-bitbucket/) on terminology difference, if you're interested.

 The terminology was just a part of the deal.
 When reading the documentation, I've discovered something called "omnibus" and found some mysterious "runners" and "shared runners" in the settings.
 But first things first.